StephenMagiya/stephenmagiya/README.md

 - 🧾 **[Ajali App]** –  ( “An incident reporting app built with React and Express”)
 - 🌍 **[A weather App]** – (“A weather dashboard using an external API”)

-*(Add project links once they’re ready — pinned repos are great for this.)*

 ---